Young98CN/LoRA_Composer/README.md

 ## 🚩 Updates/Todo List

-- [ ] Memory optimization  (There is a lot of GPU memory redundancy in the existing code, and N concept LoRAs need to store N pipelines).
+- [x] Memory optimization in [optimized_branch](https://github.com/Young98CN/LoRA_Composer/tree/optimized_version)  (There is a lot of GPU memory redundancy in the existing code, and N concept LoRAs need to store N pipelines).
 - [x] Code Released.